opendatacube/datacube-explorer/README.md

 ### How can I configure the deployment?

-Add a file to the current directory called `settings.env.py`
+Add a file to the current directory called `settings.env.py` and run the explorer with `export FLASK_APP=cubedash:app; flask run`

 You can alter default [Flask](http://flask.pocoo.org/docs/1.0/config/) or [Flask Cache](https://pythonhosted.org/Flask-Caching/#configuring-flask-caching) settings